 Trimming the aerial roots close to where they are attached to the stem will not harm your plant, but they will eventually grow back.

 Some owners of Monstera Deliciosa also thread the most grown aerial roots through the moss pole.
-You can also try doing this, but it is not necessary as your Monstera Deliciosa will not have any change in growth.
+You can also try doing this, but it is not necessary, as your Monstera Deliciosa will not have any change in growth.

 The taller your Monstera Deliciosa grows, the larger the leaves will get.
-You can also simply tuck the aerial roots around the plant, and it will make the plant look less wild.
+You can also tuck the aerial roots around the plant, and it will make the plant look less wild.

-Aerial Roots and Indoor Monstera Deliciosa
+Indoor Monstera Deliciosa

-When Monstera Deliciosa are kept indoors, they do not need to compete for natural resources, which would be evident if they were grown in the rainforest.
+When Monstera Deliciosa are kept indoors, they do not need to compete for natural resources, which would be evident if grown in the rainforest.
 However, a well-established plant will still grow aerial roots from its stems and nodes.